Showing posts with label 1995. Show all posts

 The CryptO'pinion?

-Bear in mind, I haven't played the original Falcon game, somehow the ST version feels "rushed" and certainly incomplete.
-Don't get me wrong the basics are ported well with great graphics and jousting controls.
+Bear in mind, I haven't played the original Falcon game, but somehow the ST version feels "rushed" and certainly incomplete.
+Don't get me wrong, the basics are ported well with great graphics and jousting controls.
 Level one is massive, incredibly well-designed, and a bucket load of fun.
 This is why I decided to map the game!!

 However, the second level is incredibly difficult to be anything other than terrible because it's cramped with too many enemies.
-Additionally, the weaponry is overcomplicated so something I never bothered with.
+Additionally, the weaponry is overcomplicated, so something I never bothered with.

-Based on the first level, a thoroughly excellent Jouster I heartily recommend.
+Based on the first level, a thoroughly excellent Jouster, I heartily recommend.
 My rating is 85%

 The final room.
-I defeated the boss but then nothing happened...
+I defeated the boss, but then nothing happened...

 Can you beat my high score?